HelloChatterbox/dev_documentation/docs/using-mycroft-ai/troubleshooting/wake-word-troubleshooting.md

 If your device does not have AVX or SIMD support then our Precise wake word engine will not work.
 Technical users may be able to build an older version of TensorFlow \(1.13\) from source using the instructions provided on their website that does not have this requirement.

-You may still use Mycroft with the PocketSphinx wake word engine.
+You may still use Chatterbox with the PocketSphinx wake word engine.
 See [Using a custom wake word](../customizations/wake-word.md) to see how to configure this.

 ### Check microphone input level